 Akudo had disagreed with her.
 In a final bid to drive home her point, Akudo made reference to their mother, and the life she chose after their father died.

 “Maybe you should try to talk to Mummy about it.”
 Ifunanya suggested.
 “Perhaps you are assuming she chose this life.
 Have an open discussion with her and see.
-Although, I have a sneaky suspicion she will just say something ridiculous like ‘as a widow you have no business thinking of men, you need to face your children’ but she is the only widow I can think of that you can have this kind of conversation with without feeling vulnerable or judged.”
+Although, I have a sneaky suspicion she will just say something ridiculous like ‘as a widow you have no business thinking of men, you need to face your children’ but she is the only widow I can think of that you can have this kind of conversation with confidentially.”

 She had a point.
 Even though Akudo was certain their mother would echo her sentiments on the matter, she figured it could not hurt to talk to her.